 5) recognising the revenue when (or as) the performance obligation is satisfied by transferring the good or service to the client.
 Revenue may be recognised over time or at a point in time, and the main criterion is the transfer of control.
-The Group has assessed the effects of the standard and has initially identified that changes among others will take place in the following areas:

-- Allocation of discounts to the performance obligations: Currently DNA applies the residual method for the bundled sale transactions when allocating revenue for the equipment and service components.
+The Group has assessed the effects of the standard and has identified that changes among others will take place in the following areas: - Allocation of discounts to the performance obligations: Currently DNA applies the residual method for the bundled sale transactions when allocating revenue for the equipment and service components.
 Under IFRS 15, discounts shall be allocated to the separate performance obligations on the basis of their relative standalone selling prices.
 Residual method can no longer be applied.
 Therefore, the allocation of discounts to the performance obligations changes.
 A portion of the revenue will be recognised earlier than under current guidance.
+Currently, discounts for services given to customers are allocated to the first months of the contract period whereas according to IFRS 15, the discounts are to be recognised evenly throughout the contract period.
+According to the Group's impact analysis, the change in the allocation method is not expected to have a large effect on numbers reported.
+The change in the allocation method has material impacts on the Group's systems and processes.

-The change in the allocation method has also material impacts on the Group's systems and processes. - Recognition of revenue and contract costs: Under the new guidance also the point of recognition for certain revenues and contract costs changes.
+Recognition of revenue and contract costs: Under the new guidance also the point of recognition for certain revenues and contract costs changes.
 Under the current guidance, activation and connection fees are recognised at the time of activation.
 Under the new guidance, activation and connection fees are recognised during the contract period.
 IFRS 15 also requires that incremental costs of obtaining a contract are capitalised.
 The Group has assessed that sales commissions and fees paid on obtaining a contract will be more widely capitalised compared to current practice.
 Capitalised incremental costs of obtaining a contract are amortised during the contract period.
-The Group expects no major impact on its information systems from the new guidance on recognition of contract costs, but expects the changes to mostly affect processes. - There are also increased disclosure requirements in the new standard.
+According to the Group's impact analysis, the capitalisation of costs of obtaining a contract is expected to have a major impact on the timeing of cost recognition.
+This will mainly affect the Consumer Business.
+The Group expects no major impact on its information systems from the new guidance on recognition of contract costs, but expects the changes to mostly affect processes.
+There are also increased disclosure requirements in the new standard.